tdar31/LastWhisper.io/README.md

 To-do

-- Tooltips that are dynamic
+- Tooltips that are dynamic (done)
 - Modals with dymaic info
 - Change bar to reflect color of win or loss
 - Filter for runes (done)